 If you don’t believe in second chances then you don’t believe in J. Graves.
 After a four year writing hiatus frontwoman Jessa Graves (HelloKopter) returns to her purpose with the first full-length record of her musical career.
 Heavily influenced by Karen O, PJ Harvey, Emily Haines and other indie / Post Punk heavy hitters, she sings with the most heart wrenchingly beautiful grit you can get.
 You’ll dance, you’ll cry, you’ll feel everything you never wanted - but you’ll surely feel thankful that you got it.
 J. Graves makes sweet and agonizing garage rock for the ghosts of lovers past.
-Portland-based, Graves is joined by Barret Stolte on Bass and Aaron MacDonald on drums.
+Portland-based, Graves is joined by Aaron MacDonald on drums and Kelly Clifton on bass.

 LP / CD